 The open-source Kendo Core package that we are using is shipped with 11 different Less-based themes.
 I have personally incorporated a few more.

-Telerik, the company that provides the open-sourced version of Kendo Core, is moving away from using .less-based themes and transitioning towards SASS-based themes still not supported by Kendo Core.
-I will keep abreast of the new developments and will migrate the Galaxie Blog to the new SASS-based themes if and when there is official Telerik open-source support.
+Telerik, the company that provides the open-sourced version of Kendo Core, is moving away from using .less-based themes and transitioning towards SASS-based themes that are still not supported by Kendo Core.
+I will keep abreast of the new developments and migrate the Galaxie Blog to the new SASS-based themes if and when there is official Telerik open-source support.
 For detailed official information on the .less-based themes, please read the Telerik documentation at https://docs.telerik.com/kendo-ui/styles-and-layout/appearance-styling.

 I have dissected each Kendo Less theme and developed ColdFusion-based tools to modify its properties.
 In the future, I will write more articles on integrating other interfaces using the look and feel of the default .less-based Kendo Core themes.